When Maverick was busy shooting down MiGs, Goose was watching his tail.

 YourMechanic creates a landing page backed up by several elements of social proof – and a very mild dose of urgency is established with the CTA, “Get a Quote.”

-But for users who are about to abandon the page, YourMechanic takes things to the next level with an exit overlay.
+But for users who are about to abandon the page, YourMechanic takes things to the next level with an exit popup.

-How YourMechanic uses exit overlays to escalate urgency
+How YourMechanic uses exit popups to escalate urgency

-For users ready to abandon the page, YourMechanic uses an exit overlay to step up the urgency:
+For users ready to abandon the page, YourMechanic uses an exit popup to step up the urgency:

 A time-specific headline is used, and the CTA becomes “Get a Quote Now!”